 THE NEW OLD HEART OF THE CITY

-Moments, encounters, sensations that make every stay unforgettable.
-Discover a unique fusion of fashion, lifestyle, art and pleasure in an architectural masterpiece that attracts more than 7 million visitors every year.
-The FÜNF HÖFE CityQuartier.
+Moments, encounters, inspirations that make every stay unique.
+Experience a unique blend of fashion, lifestyle, art and pleasure, modernity and history in an architectural synthesis of the arts that attracts more than 7 million visitors every year: CityQuartier FÜNF HÖFE.

-The artistic concept of the FÜNF HÖFE CityQuartier reflects spontaneous cosmopolitanism.
-Geometric or biomorphic shapes, surfaces with hidden messages and impressive reflective effects create space for artfully staged perception.
+The artistic concept of CityQuartier FÜNF HÖFE bears witness to spontaneous cosmopolitanism.
+Geometric or bimorph shapes, surfaces with hidden messages and amazing reflections create space for artfully staged perception.
 For example, in the vault of the Prannerpassage, where thousands of glass sequins from the workshops of the Mayer’sche Hofkunstanstalt throw modulated beams of light at each other.
 In the “hanging gardens” by artist Tita Giese from Düsseldorf on the ceiling of the Salvatorpassage, which invert the feeling of above and below.

-In the spiral sphere created by Icelandic artist Olafur Eliasson that floats above the heads of passers-by in Viscardihof and seems to transcend gravity.
-Amidst the submerged landscapes by Thomas Ruff and the conceptual texts by Rémy Zaugg that lie hidden along the concrete floor.
-Or the perforated steel curtain over the entrance on Theatinerstraße, reminiscent of a crocheted winter scarf.
-Enter the CityQuartier FÜNF HÖFE Munich, immerse yourself in history and modernity and discover your personal associations in a unique ensemble of architecture, art and culture.
+In the artwork “sphere” by the Icelandic artist Olafur Eliasson, which hovers above the heads of passers-by in the Viscardihof, seemingly removed from the earth’s gravity.
+In the sunken landscapes of Thomas Ruff and the conceptual texts of Rémy Zaugg, which are hidden in the concrete floor in many places.
+Or in the perforated steel curtain above the main entrance on Theatinerstrasse, reminiscent of a crocheted winter scarf.
+Enter the CityQuartier FÜNF HÖFE Munich, immerse yourself in history and modernity and discover your personal associations in a unique ensemble of history and architecture, art and culture.